ABLAB2022/BAMF/README.md

 ## architecture

-the original BACF model uses a single item embedding matrix and applies separate linear transformations depending on the role (target or history):
+the original BAMF model uses a single item embedding matrix and applies separate linear transformations depending on the role (target or history):

 ![01](/desc/origin.png)